_______ _______ ________

 Changelog

-Find out what changed between DiscoDOS versions on the github releases page
+Find out what changed between versions on the DiscoDOS releases page

 Stay up-to-date

-DiscoDOS is registered on libreav.org, a site collecting information about Free and Open Source music software.
+DiscoDOS is registered on libreav.org, a site collecting information about Free and Open Source music software (which seems to be broken or discontinued by now - in 2025).

 There is an IRC channel that announces whenever new versions are released.
 Join #libreav on freenode.net, or if you are registered on matrix.org or any other Matrix homeserver, join room #freenode_#libreav:matrix.org.